St. Tammany Parish Sheriff's Office: Fallen officers

 Since the formation of the St. Tammany Parish Sheriff's Office, four deputies have been killed in the line of duty.
 The most common cause of line of duty deaths to date is gunfire.

 Corruption and Sexual Abuse Allegations

-Former Sheriff Jack Strain has been accused and is currently being investigated(2019) by the FBI for alleged bribery and sexual abuse of minors both before and while in office.
+In 2019, former Sheriff Jack Strain was investigated by the FBI for bribery and sexual abuse of minors both before and while in office.
 Strain was arrested on June 11, 2019 for the allegations.
-He was found guilty on all charges of sexual crime on November 8, 2021 and awaits sentencing scheduled for January 18, 2022.
+He was found guilty on all charges of sexual crime on November 8, 2021.
 Strain was sentenced to four consecutive life sentences without the opportunity of parole.
-He is currently serving his time at the State Prison in Homer, LA.
+He is serving his time at the state prison in Homer, Louisiana.

+In 2018, local law enforcement arrested, strip-searched and jailed a local man, Jerry Rogers Jr. Rogers had criticized the fruitless police investigation of a murder in an email.
+The Sheriff's Office charged Rogers under a state defamation law that the district attorney's office pointed out was long before ruled unconstitutional.
+The matter is the subject of a lawsuit.